 ————————————

-Acknowledge and Support
+Acknowledge

 Palo Alto stands on the ancestral homeland of the Muwekma Ohlone Tribe, whose people have lived, cared for, and remained connected to this land for more than 10,000 years.
 Despite their deep history, continued presence, and documented status as a previously federally recognized tribe, the Muwekma Ohlone are still denied federal recognition today and continue their long fight for justice and acknowledgment.